Aitken Boulevard North Water Project

 Once completed, the pipes will be a part of Yarra Valley Water’s ‘backbone’ for supplying recycled water to new developments in Melbourne’s northern suburbs.
 Due to the size and depth of the pipes, they are not suitable for properties along the pipe alignment to connect to directly.

-Construction is expected to start from the Mount Ridley Road end in October 2018.
+Construction activities started from the Mount Ridley Road end in October 2018.
 The works are scheduled to be completed in mid-2019, subject to good weather and ground conditions.

 Protecting the environment